Related Products

 3 Item(s)

-The carburettor, fuel lines, fuel filter, air filter and muffler are all parts that need checking if your engine dies at full throttle.
-This is a general guide on what could be the cause and advice, however for a more detailed information on your specific model, please refer to the owners manual.
+The carburettor, fuel lines, fuel filter, air filter, and muffler should be checked if your engine dies at full throttle.
+This guide outlines potential causes and solutions.
+For detailed information on your specific model, refer to the owner's manual.

-A carburettor mixes fuel and air in the correct ratio - Combustion occurs and then the chainsaw runs.
-When old fuel sits in it over a long period of time, the carb can become clogged and the chainsaw will then not function correctly.
-If the carb is damaged or has internally corroded, this will need replacing.
+The carburettor mixes fuel and air in the right ratio for combustion.
+If old fuel sits in it for too long, the carb can clog, causing the chainsaw to malfunction.
+If the carb is damaged or corroded internally, it will need replacing.

-Air filters can become clogged when dirt and debris build up.
-An air filter protects your chainsaw from the dirt and debris by filtering it out before it reaches the engine but if it clogs, the engine wont have enough air to work properly.
-In this scenario, the air filter will more than likely be partially clogged so enough air can get to the engine to run on idle but there wont be enough for full throttle.
-They need to be cleaned regularly to avoid this happening.
-Clean and replace the air filter if necessary which is located on top of the carburettor.
+Air filters can clog with dirt and debris.
+They protect your chainsaw by filtering out contaminants before they reach the engine.
+If clogged, the engine won't get enough air to operate properly.
+In this case, the air filter may be partially blocked, allowing enough air for idle but not for full throttle.
+Clean and replace the air filter regularly, located on top of the carburettor.

-Similar to the air filter, a fuel filter protects the engine from dirt and debris.
-If it becomes clogged, the fuel wont reach the engine for it to run properly.
-The fuel filter is only partially clogged if the chainsaw will idle but then dies when going up to full power.
-To solve this problem, disconnect the fuel filter from the fuel lines and either clean or replace the filter.
+Like the air filter, the fuel filter protects the engine from dirt and debris.
+If it clogs, fuel won't reach the engine properly.
+If the chainsaw idles but dies at full power, the fuel filter is likely partially clogged.
+To fix this, disconnect the fuel filter from the fuel lines and clean or replace it.

-When a chainsaw is running, fuel travels from the fuel tank to the carb through the fuel lines.
-If a fuel line is blocked or has a small crack, this can let air into the fuel line and can cause fuel to leak, so the engine cannot run at full power.
-When replacing fuel lines, disconnect them from the fuel filter and carb and simply replace.
+Fuel travels from the tank to the carburettor through the fuel lines.
+If a line is blocked or cracked, it can allow air into the system, causing fuel leaks and preventing the engine from running at full power.
+To replace fuel lines, disconnect them from the fuel filter and carb, then install the new lines.